Skip to content

 A cadetship at Enliven Disability

-Consider an apprenticeship with Enliven Older People
+Start your career with Enliven Older People

 “I have loved Enliven Disability since I started, helping people just does it for me.
 It’s physically challenging, but somehow it doesn’t feel like hard work.
 I am so grateful to be working here.
 This feels like a proper job.
 I’m doing something with my life that is meaningful.”

-Bree Reid, Enliven Disability Support Worker
+Bre Reid, Enliven Disability Support Worker

 “I love seeing clients achieve their goals.
 Enliven is an intensive service but we’re also goal orientated – we aim for positive change.”